-Expat police officer's family devastated; revelation he guarded Princess Diana
+Kiwi Matiu Ratana killed in UK: Expat police officer's family devastated; revelation he guarded Princess Diana

 "Fearless" Matiu Ratana's family say they are devastated by his tragic death as it is also revealed he helped guard Princess Diana, the Queen Mother and a former Prime Minister.

-The hugely popular and respected 54-year-old London police officer also once survived a nearby bombing by dissident group, the Irish Republican Party.
+The hugely popular and respected 54-year-old London police officer also once survived a nearby bombing by dissident group, the Irish Republican Army.

 Back in New Zealand, Ratana also has historic ties.
 He is a grandson of Iriaka Ratana, the first Māori woman MP, and great-great grandson of Ratana Church founder Tahupotiki Wiremu Ratana.